yunathan51/smiles/README.md

 # **Smiles Flight Finder**

-This application queries the Smiles API to fetch flights based on user-provided parameters through a localhost interface.
+This application queries the Smiles API to fetch flights based on user-provided parameters through a localhost.

 ## **How to Use**